ga4gh/schema-registry/docs/contributing.md

 ## Call info

-The community calls are held via zoom every other week.
-For information on schedule and zoom links, please contact the GA4GH Secretariat.
+The community calls are held via Zoom every other week.
+For information on schedule and Zoom links, please contact the GA4GH Secretariat.

 ## GA4GH info

-The sequence collections team is a sub-group of TASC.
+The sequence collections team is a subgroup of TASC.
 You can find more about workstreams and find the public minutes of all previous meetings at [GA4GH workstreams](https://www.ga4gh.org/how-we-work/workstreams/).